spec-framework/documentation/output/book.md

 The method `add: origin: corner: ` of `SpecLayout` specifies the layout of a widget, percentage\-wise from the origin point to the corner point\.These two points represent respectively the top left corner and the bottom right corner of the widget\.The arguments express a percentage of the container, so these <u>must</u> be between *0@0* and *1@1* \.

-In addition to those points, two offsets can be also be specified, using the method\. `add: origin: corner:  offsetOrigin: offsetCorner: `\.The offsets specify the number of pixels that the origin and the corner should be moved\.
+In addition to those points, two offsets can be also be specified, using the method `add: origin: corner:  offsetOrigin: offsetCorner: `\.The offsets specify the number of pixels that the origin and the corner should be moved\.

-    Note: For Ben: negative integer offsets are allowed?
-If so, say: negative offsets are allowed, similar to the offset example above.
+Contrary to the previous way to define layouts, while using `add: origin: corner:  offsetOrigin: offsetCorner: ` the offset can be negative\.The offset expresses the number of pixels the corresponding corner\.They are expressed in a classical coordinate system with the origin in the top left corner and towards the bottom right corner\.

 Note that this approach is similar to the ProportionalLayout of **Morphic**\.

-The example [2\.9](#fig:ex_layout_expert) shows how to add a widget as a toolbar\.It specifies that the widget in the `toolbar` instance variable should take all the window width, but should be only 30 pixels in height\.
+The example [¿?](#ex_layout_expert) shows how to add a widget as a toolbar\.It specifies that the widget in the `toolbar` instance variable should take all the window width, but should be only 30 pixels in height\.